How to Turn On Administrator Protection Using Windows Security in Windows 11

 Summary

 Administrator Protection is a Windows 11 security feature that shows you clear, color-coded warnings when apps try to make important changes.
-You can easily turn it on or off using the Windows Security app.
-Simply open Windows Security, go to Account Protection, click Account protection settings, and toggle Administrator Protection to On.
+You can turn it on or off anytime through the Windows Security app.
+Just open Windows Security, navigate to Account Protection, click on Account protection settings, and then flip the switch for Administrator Protection to On.
 This feature makes your computer safer by helping you understand and control what applications are allowed to do.